camalot/VoiceCreateBot/README.md

 | VCBE_CONFIG_METRICS_POLLING_INTERVAL | How often, in seconds, to poll the metrics | `false` | `60` |
 ## DATABASE SUPPORT

-MongoDB is the preferred database provider.
-SQLITE might not be fully compatible.

-If using SQLITE provider, you will want to mount the /data volume, so the database file is persisted

 ## HOW TO RUN THE BOT LOCALLY

 - clone the repo